 Bahamas National Trust is conducting an ecological assessment to determine the necessary restoration strategy for the marine and terrestrial areas of Grand Bahama and the marine environment of Abaco.
 BNT is also evaluating and replacing infrastructure at several national parks, including Lucayan National Park, and supporting nearby communities through their resident park managers.

 Bahamas Reef Environmental Education Foundation (BREEF) is replenishing school supplies and classroom essentials in schools that were devastated by Dorian.
+Additional funding has been provided for efforts to rebuild and sustain fisher livelihoods across the country through combatting ghost traps.

 Friends of the Environment in Abaco experienced catastrophic loss when its office was destroyed and all employees were evacuated to Nassau and elsewhere.
 Moore Bahamas aid is now supporting a temporary community outreach office where Friends will resume its day-to-day work serving the people of Abaco through community conservation and education.